-It may be tempting to write a type-checking rule for method invocation, where your rule checks the name of the method being called and then treats the method in a special way.
-This is sometimes necessary but is usually the wrong approach.
-It is better to write annotations, in a stub file or annotated JDK (Chapter 29), and leave the work to the standard type-checking rules.
+Only if the contract is not expressible should you write a type-checking rule for method invocation, where your rule checks the name of the method being called and then treats the method in a special way.

-30.7 Type factory: Implicit annotations (type introduction rules)
+31.7 Type factory: Implicit annotations (type introduction rules)

 For some types and expressions, a qualifier should be treated as present even if a programmer did not explicitly write it.
 For example, every literal (other than null) has a @NonNull type.
-Section 25.3 explains the meaning of implicit qualifiers, such as that they cannot be overridden.
+Section 26.3 explains the meaning of implicit qualifiers, such as that they cannot be overridden.

-The implicit annotations may be specified declaratively (Section 30.7.1) and/or procedurally (Section 30.7.2).
+The implicit annotations may be specified declaratively (Section 31.7.1) and/or procedurally (Section 31.7.2).
 It is easiest to specify them declaratively, when the declarative method is sufficiently expressive.